Council Tax reduction for disabled people

 • dementia

-You can get a claim form from your local council.
+A doctor needs to write a letter to confirm severe mental impairment.
+You can get a claim form by asking your local council.

 Applying for help with Council Tax

-You can apply for help with your Council Tax through your local authority website, by phone or by paper application.
+You can apply for help with your Council Tax through your local council by:

 Check with the council what evidence you need to support your claim.
-Usually, it's:
+Usually, it is your most recent:

 • proof of identity, such as a passport or driving licence

-• proof of address, such as a recent gas, electricity or water bill
+• proof of address, such as a gas, electricity or water bill

 • bank statements